EQAR/deqar-docs/docs/report_data.md

 |institutional/programme |only one provider      |at least one programme |
 |programme               |only one provider      |at least one programme |
 |joint programme         |at least two providers |at least one programme |

+If a report belongs to activities of different types **the requirements add up**.
+For example: if at least one activity is a programme one, you must provide information on at least one programme.
+Or if at least one activity is a joint programme one, you need to specify at least two providers.

+Optionally an agency may choose to provide **local identifiers** for its own activities; before these can be used for submission, these identifiers should be assigned through the agency record in the administrative interface (see [Role of Standards and Identifiers: Other Identifiers](architecture_data_model.md#other-identifiers).
+If both elements are submitted for a single report, then the DEQAR value will be used by the system.

+* **Activity(\*)** (<code>activities[n].activity</code>; conditionally required; string)
+  A DEQAR activity value may be provided as a DEQAR activity ID.

+    *e.g. 2*
+    *e.g. 8*

+* **Activity Local Identifier(\*)** (<code>activities[n].local_identifier</code>; conditionally required; string)
+  A local activity identifier may be provided in place of a DEQAR activity ID.
+(Note: local activity identifiers need to be assigned through the administrative interface before they can be used in submission.)

+    *e.g. inst_aud*

+* **Activity Agency** (<code>activities[n].agency</code>; not required; string)
+  If you use a local activity identifier to identify an activity of a contributing agency you need to specify the agency, as local identifiers are tied to an agency.
+If you do not specify the agency, the activity will be understood as one of the main agency of the submitted report.

+    *e.g. MusiQuE*
+    *e.g. 34*

 ## Details